krishpri23/AskAI/client/lessons.md

 - Upload images for free, resize etc

+## GEMINIAPI

+- 2 options to generate text from image, 1. send img to google and wait for ans 2.
+Reads local file without uploading and responds.(recommended)

 ## Challenges

 1. I was trying to apply `w-full h-full` to every div to make sure it takes the full w&h of parent.
 Instead use `relative` on the parent div and use `absolute inset-0` on the child div.